Conditionals

 Bad Password: Not long enough!

 Only one of the messages is printed.
 After defining our two variables, we reach our first conditional on line 3 and test the relevant condition and find that the password has a length less than eight characters.
 Entering the body of that conditional, we print the appropriate warning, and then we reach the end of the indented block of statements.
 That means that we proceed to the next statement unconditionally and process it.
 That next statement is the next conditional found on line 5.
-We test its condition and find that the password and username are different and so we skip the indented block of statements that make up the body of the if statement.
-This brings us to the end of the program, and there's nothing else to do.
+We test its condition and find that the password

-As an exercise, you should try to change the value of password to another string so that the program exhibits both of the following behaviors.
+to another string so that the program exhibits both of the following behaviors.

-• The program prints out only the message "Bad Password: Same as username!" when run.
+- The program prints out only the message

-• The program prints out no messages at all when run.
+when run. - The program prints out no messages at all when run.

-Finally, can you explain why it is not possible to change only the value of password and have the program print out both warning messages?
+and have the program print out both warning messages?
 What would you need to change about the program to make it possible to do so?

-Nesting ifs
+Nesting if

 Although they look slightly different than print statements or variable declarations, conditionals are just statements like any other.
 This means that they can be part of the bodies of other conditionals, since these indented blocks just comprise more statements.
-Consider the following program, days_in_month.py:
+Consider the following program, days_in_month.py

 month = 8 # change this value & see what gets printed